Disney's Aladdin in Nasira's Revenge

-Disney's Aladdin in Nasira's Revenge is a platform game based on the Aladdin franchise which was developed for the PlayStation and PC by Argonaut Games and distributed by Disney Interactive in 2000.
+Disney's Aladdin in Nasira's Revenge is a platform video game developed by Argonaut Games and published by Sony Computer Entertainment for the PlayStation.
+Disney Interactive released the game on Windows.
+It is part of the Aladdin franchise.
 In the game, Aladdin, Abu and Jasmine fight against Jafar's sister Nasira who wants to bring him back to life.
 Nasira's Revenge received generally average reviews.

 Gameplay

 The player assumes control of three characters in the game: Aladdin, Abu, and Jasmine.
 Aladdin's abilities range from sword fighting to jumping to stomping.
 Abu can jump, roll, and climb on walls to a certain degree.
 Jasmine's character is hiding in a pot for her level therefore the player can hide and hop.

 The player collects gold coins throughout each level and fights a variety of villains.
 The game's environments vary and allow interaction.
 There are minigames at the end of each level: pie throwing, surfing, skateboarding, and cloud jumping.